taroooyan/bg-wiki/Nano-Operation-Manual.md

 >4.
 Configure Safecast Settings
 >A. Now tap the "Settings" icon on the fixed button panel, which is a machine gear.
 Scroll to the bottom of the list and select "Safecast".
 >B. Enter your API key.
 Change the upload interval as desired, but you shouldn't change the Safecast device.<< back to nano

+According to the app author Nick Dolezal, the porting of geigerbot into android is unlikely.
+See “Android / Platform Support Mini-FAQ” in https://sites.google.com/site/geigerbot/docs , "The majority of what Geiger Bot does is heavily tied to iOS-specific frameworks.
+It would almost all have to be rewritten."
+(However, android apps with similar capabilities of safecast api and mapping may be arriving soon!
+On 3 Dec 2013 on safecast google groups, Peter Franken posted a link to the first beta announcements of **Safecast for Android**, https://www.facebook.com/safecast4android.)

 ####12.
 Troubleshooting: Firmware, Hardware, Current bugs, Cleaning
 **Bugs** Open issues are processed in the devices discussion group.
 Mentioned here in manual – under troubleshooting or separate item.?*) Example of Oct 2013 GPS model Adafruit “Ultimate GPS”.
 Failed on 7 recent builds.
 Manufacturer support forum thread opened on 28 Oct 2013. http://forums.adafruit.com/viewtopic.php?f=22&t=45198  Issue resolved with V.1.3.2 firmware fix , 11.11, group threads https://groups.google.com/forum/?hl=en#!topic/safecast-devices/iRlxIvspjkE